-When we launched The Sisters Wine a year ago, it was essential to us as a team that we live our truth.
+When we launched The Sisters Wine, it was essential to us as a team that we live our truth.
 Part of that was supporting organisations and events that bring women together to support and encourage each other.
 From the beginning, Dress for Success was an organisation that we believed embodied many of the values that we as a brand stand for.
 We are proud to stand for them and with them.

 The Dress For Success ethos is about empowering women to shape their destiny continually — transforming themselves, their families and their communities.
 Visit their website, and you’ll quickly learn they dedicate themselves to this with laser focus: